AdobeDocs/commerce-webapi/src/pages/get-started/gs-web-api-request.md

 The call payload is a set of input <i>parameters</i> and <i>attributes</i> that you supply with the request.
 API operations have both _required_ and _optional_ inputs.

 You specify input parameters in the URI.
-For example, in the `GET/V1/customers/:customerId` URI, you must specify the `customerId` template parameter.
+For example, in the `GET /V1/customers/:customerId` URI, you must specify the `customerId` template parameter.
 This parameter filters the response by the specified customer ID.

 You specify input attributes in a JSON- or XML-formatted request body.
 For example, in the `POST /V1/customers` call, you must specify a request body like this: